Outdoor weddings and celebrations

 Get an event permit

-To obtain a permit and the costs, you will need to make a booking.
+To get a permit and quote for the permit fees, you will need to make a booking.

 As part of the booking process, you need to:

-- Applications are reviewed by an Events Adviser who will contact the event organiser for any clarification required.
+3. Applications are reviewed by an Events Manager, who will contact you within 5 business days.

-- An invoice for the permit fees and public liability insurance will issued to you via email and available on the web portal.
+4. An invoice for the permit and public liability insurance will be sent to you via email.

-- Once payment has been received an event permit will be issued by email.
+5. Once payment has been made, an event permit will be sent by email.

 A card payment fee applies.